ohmohmpr/Udacity-Data-Engineering-Nanodegree-Capstone-Project/work/README.md

 4. Airflow: For scheduling jobs, create job as pipeline.
 5. Redshift: Handle 1M rows database.
 6. S3: Store parquet file, low cost.
+7. Star schema:
+    7.1 It is easy to understand and build as you can see I just insert data with a little modification.
+    7.2 When querying data, it is easy to join an additional useful data.
+No need complex joins.
+    7.3 Fast aggregations.
+We can derive better business insights.

 ### How often ETL script should be run:
 1. [load_fact_monthly](airflow/dags/load_fact_monthly.py) monthly because I94 data is available once per month